 Insurance companies are run by actuaries.
 These are the people who determine the likelihood of some terrible thing happening to you in any one year.
 Each company calculates risk differently.
 You want to get in front of the company with the most optimistic actuary – so look around.
 Cheap term life insurance can be found.
 Just get quotes…it doesn’t cost a thing.

 I’m not a fan of whole life insurance, but this is one of the few cases where it might work.
 If you are very healthy, you might look into a whole life policy that doesn’t build up much cash value.
 This, in essence, is a term policy, and depending on your age, health and the number of years you’ll need the coverage, it might be cheaper than a term policy.

-I want to caution against going for a guaranteed issue life insurance policy.
+I want to caution against going for a guaranteed issue life policy.
 Those are the ones they advertise late at night because they know old geezers never sleep.

 I don’t like these policies because they have some provisions which may preclude you from ever collecting the benefits.
-You can read more about guaranteed issue life insurance here.
+You can read more about guaranteed issue life here.
 The only time you’d consider this coverage is if you have absolutely no alternative.

 And that brings up a very important point.

 No matter what policy you buy, make sure you read the fine print.
 That goes for group policies too.
 You want to make sure that the policy is issued by a reputable firm, that they’ll pay off if you die and they won’t deny benefits if you die within the first three years of coverage.

 Of course, while you’re getting your insurance in place, it’s smart to make sure all your other financial and legal matters are in order too.